Towson Tigers football: Under Rob Ambrose (2009–2022)

 The 2011 season began with three wins, vaulting the Tigers into the national FCS polls for the first time since 2007.
 Home wins over instate rival Morgan State 42–3, #20 Villanova 31–10, and 42–17 over the Colgate Raiders, gave the Tigers their first 3–0 start since 2007.
 Through the first three games the average attendance at Johnny Unitas Stadium was 9,125, which was up from the 2010 season which saw an average crowd of 7,107 fans per game.

 The Tigers' next game was a 28–3 setback loss to the in-state Maryland Terrapins, a BCS team from the ACC, a game in which the Tigers outgained the struggling Terps but failed to capitalize on scoring opportunities in the first half.
-The Tigers came back strong for a last-second 31–28 win over the #14 Richmond Spiders at Unitas Stadium.
+The Tigers came back strong for a last-second 31–28 win over No. 14 Richmond Spiders at Unitas Stadium.
 This marked the second win for Towson over a Top 25 opponent during the 2011 season and the second victory over a former FCS national champion.
-Richmond won the title in 2008 and Villanova claimed the crown in 2009.
-Following those victories, a thrilling come-from-behind road victory over the Old Dominion Monarchs, another nationally ranked team, put Towson atop the CAA standings.
+Richmond won a title in 2008 and Villanova claimed one in 2009.
+Following those victories, a thrilling come-from-behind road victory over the Old Dominion, another nationally ranked team, put Towson atop the CAA standings.

 The victory of Old Dominion was one of the program's most memorable moments as it defined the never-give-up attitude instilled by Ambrose.

 Towson's 3–0 start in CAA play was their best-ever beginning in league action.
 Towson added to that total the following week with another road win against the nationally ranked William & Mary Tribe.
-With the win over the Tribe, the Tigers rose to 6–1 overall and 4–0 in CAA play and achieved the highest ranking in school history #13.
+With the win over the Tribe, the Tigers rose to 6–1 overall and 4–0 in CAA play and achieved the highest ranking in school history at No. 13.

-The following week the Tigers dropped a tough 35-30 decision to 2010 FCS runners-up, University of Delaware, in a game plagued by snow, sleet and bitter temperatures.
+The following week the Tigers dropped a tough 35–30 decision to 2010 FCS runners-up, University of Delaware, in a game plagued by snow, sleet and bitter temperatures.

 The final three weeks of the 2011 regular season presented a march towards a first-ever CAA Championship and NCAA FCS playoff berth.
 Road games at Maine and Rhode Island with a home match-up against New Hampshire provided the menu for the Tigers, who were picked to finish dead last in the preseason conference poll.